velber/php-whats-new/README.md

 https://www.php.net/manual/en/migration82.php

 1. Readonly classes.
 2. Disjunctive Normal Form (DNF) Types.
+DNF types allow us to combine union and intersection types, following a strict rule: when combining union and intersection types, intersection types must be grouped with brackets.
 3. Allow null, false, and true as stand-alone types.
 4. New "Random" extension.
+The "random" extension provides a new object-oriented API to random number generation.
 5. Constants in traits.
+You cannot access the constant through the name of the trait, but, you can access the constant through the class that uses the trait.
 6. Deprecate dynamic properties.
+The creation of dynamic properties is deprecated to help avoid mistakes and typos, unless the class opts in by using the #[\AllowDynamicProperties] attribute. stdClass allows dynamic properties.
+Usage of the __get/__set magic methods is not affected by this change.

 ## [PHP 8.1](code_examples/V81/index.php)